-It is of particular interest to note that Cohnheim explained his choice of experimental animal with two quite pragmatic considerations: First, he asserted that guinea pigs, in contrast to other animal species such as rabbits, are much more rarely affected by undesired concomitant parasitic diseases; and second, in the guinea pig, the area on the animal's abdomen where the inoculation was to take place was easily accessible, which would allow the consequences of inoculation to be observed without any problems (ibid., 264-265).
+animal species such as rabbits, are much more rarely affected by undesired concomitant parasitic diseases.
+Second, he noted that, in the guinea pig, the area on the animal's abdomen where the inoculation was to take place was easily accessible, which would allow the consequences of inoculation to be observed without any problems (ibid., 264-265).

 Several years later, in 1882, Cohnheim elaborated on the issue of producing human disease in animals in his Lectures on General Pathology.
 Here, he defined disease as a deviation from the regular process of life through changes in the normal conditions of life.
-For him, it followed that the causes of diseases were changed conditions of life, and therefore factors located outside of the organism.
+For him, it followed that the causes of disease were changed conditions of life, and therefore factors located outside of the organism.
 He clearly acknowledged that an adequate investigation of the plethora of factors affecting human beings from the outside would theoretically require including a broad spectrum of sciences.
-Relevant as reference disciplines that deal with the external living conditions of humans, he continued, were natural science disciplines such as chemistry, botany, zoology; but in addition, Cohnheim stressed, the social sciences were needed as well (Cohnheim 1882: 10).
+The relevant reference disciplines that deal with the external living conditions of humans, he continued, included natural science disciplines such as chemistry, botany, zoology.
+However, Cohnheim stressed, the social sciences would be needed as well (Cohnheim 1882, 10).